 Residents are typically expected to share in the upkeep and maintenance of the home.
 Individual homes have their own rules and they are strictly enforced, particularly the abstinence requirement.

 Living in an SLH allows you to work and navigate the real world and return to a safe substance-free environment.
 The guiding recovery philosophy of an SLH emphasizes peer support and attendance at 12-step treatment programs.

 Some homes require residents to attend a preset number of counseling and support groups.
 Studies show that residents in sober living have a considerably lower rate of substance use than individuals in typical aftercare services.
 It’s also noted that living in a sober home is associated with increased employment and income and fewer legal problems.

 Start Your Recovery Journey at Behavioral Health Centers

+Seeking addiction treatment?
 At Behavioral Health Centers, we can offer you the treatment that can meet your needs and preferences.
+We are one of the best treatment centers in Florida.
 Our staff of professionals is experienced in treating drug and alcohol addiction as well as any co-occurring mental conditions.
 We use evidence-based treatments and therapies along with holistic therapies to treat your whole body, spirit, and mind.